chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/sequencer.md

 - Once the trasactions are executed, the sequencer also generates a signed [soft confirmation](./soft-confirmation.md).
 This provides a soft-finality to the transactions.
 - The signed soft confirmation with block data is broadcasted to the network for full nodes to update their local chain state.

-Soft confirmations does not provide finality - you can refer to [Sequence Commitments](./sequencer-commitments.md) for more information.
+Soft confirmations does not provide finality - you can refer to [Sequencer Commitments](./sequencer-commitments.md) for more information.

 #### Trust Assumptions